deatrich/linux-home-server/linux-server.md

 env | sort | less    Shows your environment variables, sorted (q to quit)
 -----------------------------------------------------------------------------

+The last example in the above list:

+  env|sort|less

+is actually 3 different commands *piped* together:
+  - env  - output the environment variables in your shell
+  - sort - sort the incoming text, by default alphabetically
+  - less - show the output a page at a time

+A pipe, represented by a vertical line, sends the output from one command as the input for the next command.
+It is a hallmark of the UNIX way of doing things - create small programs that do one thing well, and string the commands together to accomplish a larger task.

 ## A MATE Configuration Exercise {#mate-exercise}

 Here are a series of exercises you can try on a fresh installation of the